 Businesses offering gift cards should take note to update their systems and terms and conditions so as to be compliant with the new laws.

 These amendments were made to the Competition and Consumer Act 2010, which provides various protections for Australian consumers for the purpose of promoting fair trading and competition.

-For all business related queries please get in touch with the Business and Corporate team at BAL Lawyers.
+For all business related queries please get in touch with the Business & Commercial team at BAL Lawyers.